nbotti50/Responsible_Machine_Learning_Individual_Assignment_3/README.md

 - DiCE (Diverse Counterfactual Explanations) was used to not only see what influenced the prediction, but reveal what would have to change in order for the model to predict a different outcome, potentially revealing immutable feature changes that raise a red flag.

-- Disparate Impact Testing: Using the Adverse Impact Ratio (AIR) to determine if protected groups receive favorable outcomes (Low Risk scores) at a significantly lower rate than reference groups.
+- Disparate Impact Testing through the Adverse Impact Ratio (AIR) to determine if protected groups receive favorable outcomes (Low Risk scores) at a significantly lower rate than reference groups.
 ME and SMD also provided insight into the absolute magnitude and statistical distribution of the disparity.

-- Error Rate Parity: Analyzing False Positive Rates (FPR) and False Negative Rates (FNR) to identify "errors of over-prediction" that disproportionately affect protected classes.
+- Error Rate Parity was done by analyzing False Positive Rates (FPR) and False Negative Rates (FNR) to identify "errors of over-prediction" that disproportionately affect protected classes.

 ---